watfordjc/c-firebase-upstream-server/README.markdown

 firebase-upstream-server
 ========================

-firebase-upstream-server is an implementation of the Firebase XMPP Connection Server protocol.
+firebase-upstream-server is an implementation of the Firebase XMPP Connection Server protocol in C.

 It connects to the FCM XMPP servers using a configuration file (`--conf <file>`), and sends line-delimited JSON to stdout.
 Informational, debug, and error messages are sent to stderr.